-THE SEVEN PAGES OF THE ONIX350

-- 1. SAT (Satellite) this page allows you to monitor the signal strength of multiple GPS satellites, confirming when you have a "lock"-adequate number and quality of satellites to ensure good reception. - 2.
-NAV (Navigation) a basic display of the digital compass.
-View your current heading and true or magnetic north at any time by switching to this page. - 3.
-ALMANAC this page lets you view lunar and solar information for your chosen location, including sunrise/sunset times and Solunar data graphs that can help predict the level of mammal and fish activity. - 4.
-ELEVATION your current altitude as well as a graph of changes in altitude over time as you travel on a trail. - 5.
-MAP you will likely spend the most time on the MAP page, since it shows your current location relative to other objects and places.
-You can layer a compass, photos, and other navigation related items alone or in combinations over the top of the base map, making it even more useful and informative. - 6.
-WEATHER Local temperature and barometric pressure data based on internal sensors, as well as a weather forecast prediction and pressure graph derived from the sensor data, altitude, etc. - 7.
-SET (Setup) go here to set your personal user preferences, enable XM satellite reception, setup a custom user profile, and other user adjustable operating utilities.
+THE SEVEN PAGES OF THE ONIX400 1.
+SAT (Satellite)-this page allows you to monitor the signal strength of multiple GPS satellites, confirming when you have a "lock"-adequate number and quality of satellites to ensure good reception.
+2. NAV (Navigation)- a basic display of the digital compass.
+View your current heading and true or magnetic north at any time by switching to this page.
+3. ALMANAC - this page lets you view lunar and solar information for your chosen location, including sunrise/sunset times and Solunar data graphs that can help predict the level of mammal and fish activity.
+4. XM Radio-select from over 170 channels of music, news, sports and entertainment (XM reception must be activated) .
+Listen to your favorites while you navigate, or just listen at the end of the day when you reach your campsite, boat, or home.
+Note: XM reception must be set to "ON" in the SET Page.
+5. MAP-you will likely spend the most time on the MAP page, since it shows your current location relative to other objects and places.
+You can layer aerial photos, weather information, a compass and other navigation related items alone or in combinations over the top of the base map, making it even more useful and informative.
+6. XM Weather-use this page to choose the day/time and location for weather forecast data (see included "How to Activate XM Service").
+Note: XM reception must be set to "ON" in the SET Page.
+7. SET (Setup)-go here to set your personal user preferences, enable XM satellite reception, setup a custom user profile, and other user adjustable operating utilities.

-Press the MENU button briefly, use the 5-way keypad to select (highlight) a page on the menu display, then press OK (center button) to view and use that page.

-TIPS FOR MAXIMIZING BATTERY LIFE IN THE ONIX 350

-The ONIX350 uses the latest technology and exclusive features to provide the most efficient combination of battery life and functionality.

-The rechargeable Lithium Ion battery pack provides an extended capacity of power.

-Power Saving Options

-The following features allow the user to extend battery life.
+TIPS FOR MAXIMIZING BATTERY LIFE IN THE ONIX 400 The ONIX400 uses the latest technology and incorporates exclusive features to provide the most efficient combination of battery life and functionality.
+The rechargeable Lithium Ion battery pack provides an extended capacity of power to run both your GPS and XM Satellite Radio features simultaneously.
+Power Saving Options The Power Menu and SafeTrackTM Mode allow the user to extend battery life.

+Figure 1

+Figure 2

+Figure 3

 1) Power Menu

-Access this quick menu anytime by clicking the Power Button (see Fig. A)
+Access this quick menu anytime by clicking the Power Button (see Figure 1)

-The Power menu provides these options to increase battery life:
+Options to increase battery life:

-- Backlight Turn the backlight "Off" when outdoors in daylight to increase battery life.
-Use the backlight in low light, or dark conditions, or when indoors. - Brightness Select and press OK to use the Brightness slider (Fig. B) Increasing brightness increases power consumption.
-Select a brightness level based on your viewing requirements. - GPS Turn GPS "Off" when not using the GPS navigation functions or when indoors where GPS signals are not accessible.
+• Backlight - Turn the backlight "Off" when outdoors in daylight to increase battery life.
+Use the backlight in low light, or dark conditions, or when indoors. • Brightness - Increasing brightness increases power consumption.
+Select a brightness level based on your viewing requirements. • XM/Sports/Weather - (see Figure 2):